nslyubaykin/relax/README.md

 ## Special Features
 ReLAx offers a set of special features:

-  - Simple interface for lagging environment observations: Handling Patial Observability with lagged LSTM Policy
+  - Simple interface for lagging environment observations: [Handling Partial Observability with lagged LSTM Policy]()
-  - Sampling from parallel envirionments: Speeding Up PPO with Parallel Sampling
+  - Sampling from parallel envirionments: [Speeding Up PPO with Parallel Sampling]()
-  - Wide possibilities for scheduling hyperparameters: Scheduling TRPO's KL Divergence Constraint
+  - Wide possibilities for scheduling hyperparameters: [Scheduling TRPO's KL Divergence Constraint]()
-  - Support of N-step bootstrapping for all off-policy value-based algorithms: Multistep TD3 for Locomotion
+  - Support of N-step bootstrapping for all off-policy value-based algorithms: [Multistep TD3 for Locomotion]()
-  - Support of Prioritised Experience Replay for all off-policy value-based algorithms: Prioritised DQN for *Env-Name*
+  - Support of Prioritised Experience Replay for all off-policy value-based algorithms: [Prioritised DQN for *Env-Name*]()
-  - Simple interface for model-based axceleration: DYNA Model-Based Axceleration with TD3
+  - Simple interface for model-based axceleration: [DYNA Model-Based Axceleration with TD3]()

 And other options for building non-standard RL architectures: